Skip to main content

 Save on related medications

-Ozempic (semaglutide) is an FDA-approved injectable medication that can help treat Type 2 diabetes.
-It’s also available as Wegovy for weight loss.
-Ozempic helps the body release more insulin after eating and stops the liver from making more sugar.
+Ozempic (semaglutide) is an FDA-approved injectable medication that can help treat Type 2 diabetes and chronic kidney disease.
+Semaglutide is also available as Wegovy for weight loss.
+Semaglutide helps the body release more insulin after eating and stops the liver from making more sugar.
 It also slows how fast the stomach empties, which can make people feel fuller longer and lower appetite.

 Avg retail price